Sunday, February 14, 2021

 Kadarusman, a native of Melbourne, Australia, builds a believable story around this idea using a diverse cast of characters.
 Louisa, is a young teen who has been sent to her family's old bush camp.
 Louisa plays the violin and is determined to earn a spot on the Toronto Symphony Youth Orchestra.
 However, she suffers from performance anxiety which can impact her audition.
 Her Uncle Rufus is the caretaker of the family bush camp and an animal conservationist.
 Mel works at The Northwest Eco Lodge, along with her son, Colin, who is a knowledgeable bushwalking guide and who also has autism spectrum disorder.

-Although Louisa's relationship with her uncle frames the story, it is Louisa and Colin's relationship that is most interesting.
-The author uses Colin's penchant for detail and facts to provide readers with many interesting facts and information about a wide variety of topics including thylacines, Tasmanian poisonous snakes, the stars in the Southern Cross, the Tarkine forest.
-Some readers may find the details boring or distracting from the story, but Colin's behaviour and mannerisms are an accurate portrayal of someone with ASD.
+The author uses Colin's penchant for detail and facts to provide readers with many interesting facts and information about a wide variety of topics including thylacines, Tasmanian poisonous snakes, the stars in the Southern Cross, and the ecologically diverse Tarkine forest.
+As well, Colin's behaviour and mannerisms are an accurate portrayal of someone with ASD.

+Although Music For Tigers is fictional, Kadarusman notes that many people continue to hope that thylacines still exist in the forests of Tasmania.
 Kadarusman offers her young readers a map showing the location of Tasmania and the Tarkine Region in the country.
 There are also notes at the back of the novel about the Tasmanian Tiger, Tasmania's Convict History and Species Extinction.
-The author incorporates many interesting details about the Tarkine Region which contains "one of the largest temperate rain forests", into her novel.
+The author incorporates many interesting details about the Tarkine Region which contains "one of the largest temperate rain forests" into her novel.

 Book Details: